 Riverton - May 18th - Sept.
 26th (131 days)

 Zones are based on the minimum temperatures a plant can survive.
 These USDA zones are not perfect since other factors such as soil and water quality also effect plant survival.

 Microclimates are small areas of your yard or neighborhood where the weather is different from the general weather.
 These areas can be colder, hotter, or drier than other areas.
 You can take advantage of these areas to grow plants that might not thrive as well in other areas.

 Problems & Solutions For Our Area:

-Problem: Poor soil – most soils in our area are heavy clay that compacts easily.
+Problem: Poor soil - most soils in our area are heavy clay that compact easily.
 They are alkaline and have very low levels of organic matter.